 This program is free to local government leaders.

-Get expert help to find and vet potential innovative, cost-effective startups solutions to meet those challenges
+Collect responses, evaluate and vet potential innovative, cost-effective startups solutions to meet those challenges

 Local Government participants can expect to dedicate an average of 1-2 hours a week to the program for the first 3-6 months*.
 Time requirements for the remaining months will vary considerably depending on the scope of the pilot program.

 All local government participants will be expected to complete four quarterly status surveys.

 *CivStart’s experts will be available for additional one-on-one support for local government leaders as needed.

 November - December 2023: Program Kickoff & Education

 Education Session: The What, Why, and How of Challenge-based Procurement

 In the first two months of the program, government leaders will meet their fellow cohort members and review the program details, outcomes, and goals.
 Government leaders will begin facilitated discussions to hone in on shared challenges.
 We will learn how to set up listening sessions and/or send short challenge surveys to key decision-makers and staff while the program experts review city strategic documents.
 In addition, we will learn about challenge-based procurement and its advantages for finding innovative technology.